linkchecker/linkchecker/doc/src/man/linkchecker.rst

     Specify the User-Agent string to send to the HTTP server, for example "Mozilla/4.0".
 The default is "LinkChecker/X.Y" where X.Y is the current version of LinkChecker.

+Input options
+^^^^^^^^^^^^^

+.. option:: --stdin

+    Read from stdin a list of white-space separated URLs to check.

+.. option:: FILE-OR-URL

+    The location to start checking with.
+    A file can be a simple list of URLs, one per line, if the first line is "# LinkChecker URL list".

 CONFIGURATION FILES
 -------------------